This post has been updated. It was first published on July 24, 2019.

 But even if you feel comfortable with your passwords and you’ve managed to think of a different one for every account—an impressive feat to say the least—there are simple steps you can take to lay an extra layer of protection over your data.
-One of the most effective is enabling two-step authentication across all your apps and services.
+One of the most effective is enabling two-factor authentication (2FA) across all your apps and services.

 How two-factor authentication works

 The “two” is key in 2FA—it means that if someone wants to get into one of your accounts, they need not one, but two bits of information.
 A password counts as one, but it’s not enough.
 In addition to something you know—your password—two-factor authentication also requires “something you have.”
 This may be a code (sent to your phone via text message or from a code generator app) or a token you carry around with you, like a USB security key.